Julle98/geoguessr.lol/README.md

 # 🌍 GeoGuessr.lol

-> *The world is your playground.
-No subscription required.*
+> *Built as a free alternative to the original.
+No subscription.
+No paywalls.
+Just geography.*

 A free, open-source geography guessing game.
 Drop into random Street View locations around the world and guess where you are — scored by distance.